Guidelines for Good Practice by the Committee on the Literatures of People of Color in the United States and Canada

 To attract applications from faculty members of color, English and foreign language departments should reexamine their definitions of positions in traditional fields and consider including diverse approaches to literature, language, and culture, such as analysis based on race, citizenship, class, gender, and sexuality.
 Departments should also consider creating curricula and positions that either focus entirely on or include literatures written and spoken by people of color.

-Departmental and program administrators should use nontraditional places to advertise available positions: e-mail discussion lists, journals, and newsletters for various organizations dealing with literatures of color.
+Departmental and program administrators should use nontraditional places to advertise available positions: e-mail discussion lists, journals, Web sites, social media, and newsletters for various organizations dealing with literatures of color.
 Additional advertising sites include the e-mail discussion lists and newsletters for recipients of Ford, Mellon, and Javits dissertation and postdoctoral fellowships.
 These can sometimes be more effective in recruiting faculty members of color than traditional media.

 Mentoring junior faculty members.